Oil dips away from mid-2015 highs as higher output looms

 As a result, he said his bank saw lower crude prices by the end of the year, with Brent at $60 per barrel and WTI at $57.

-Reporting by Henning Gloystein; Editing by Richard Pullin and Christian Schmollinger
+Reporting by Henning Gloystein and Oleg Vukmanovic; Editing by Christian Schmollinger and Adrian Croft